-To verify that CS recovery using RGSFs becomes accurate for the function on the entirety of $\mrm{SO}(3)$ as $R$ becomes close to all of $\mrm{SO}(3)$, we investigate CS recovery using the RGSF with $\Theta_2=35\pi/36$, or a loss of 5 degrees of measurement availability in $\beta$.
+To verify that CS recovery using RGSFs becomes accurate for the function on the entirety of $\mrm{SO}(3)$ as $R$ becomes close to all of $\mrm{SO}(3)$, we investigate CS recovery using the RGSFs with $\Theta_2=35\pi/36$, or a loss of 5 degrees of measurement availability in $\beta$.
 We select $\lambda_c=0.5$ as to remove at least several RGSFs from the reconstructions.
 We must select a moderately sized $\lambda_c$ because most of the RGSFs will have at least some energy in $R$ due to the small size of $R^\mrm{c}$ and a relatively small band-limit.
-In \Cref{fig:nf_35pi36,fig:ff_35pi36}, we plot the near-field and far-field reconstructions and signal to reconstruction noise ratio (SNR) for all methods.
-The reconstructions are plotted in dB in terms of magnitude relative to the actual field for a given $\phi$ slice, i.e., and the SNR is given by
+In \Cref{fig:nf_35pi36,fig:ff_35pi36}, we plot the near-field and far-field reconstructions and relative error for all methods.
+Note, the relative error for WD CS is not numerically zero since there is a finite error tolerance using BP in SPGL1.
+The reconstructions are plotted in dB in terms of magnitude relative to the actual field for a given $\phi$ slice, i.e.,